Heinrich von Vietinghoff

-Military career
+Career

 On 24 November 1938, Vietinghoff was appointed commander of the 5th Panzer Division and took part in the invasion of Poland under Wilhelm Ritter von Leeb.
 He was promoted to General in June 1940 after which he led the German XLVI Panzer Corps in the invasion of Yugoslavia.

 During Operation Barbarossa, his Corps was part of Army Group Centre under Field Marshal Fedor von Bock.
-As all commanders of the German corps on the Eastern Front during the invasion, Vietinghoff implemented the criminal Commissar Order.
+As did all commanders of the German corps on the Eastern Front during the invasion, Vietinghoff implemented the criminal Commissar Order.
 Vietinghoff also later served with General Heinz Guderian in the 2nd Panzer Army.

 From December 1941 to August 1943, he was Commander-in-Chief of the German Fifteenth Army in France.
 In Italy from August 1943 he commanded German Tenth Army, which was responsible for the delaying actions through the successive defensive lines built across Italy.
 Notable in this context were the defences on the Winter Line from November 1943 to May 1944 and the fighting in the autumn of 1944 on the Gothic Line.

 In October 1944, he was temporarily raised to overall command in Italy (Army Group C) when Field Marshal Albert Kesselring was seriously injured in a car crash.
 In January 1945, on Kesselring's return, he left Italy to command Army Group Courland in East Prussia.
 When Kesselring was moved in March 1945 to command German Army Command West (OB West) in France, Vietinghoff returned as the supreme German commander in Italy.